What is ulcerative keratitis?

 How is ulcerative keratitis treated?

 Cats with very deep ulcers may need to be hospitalized for frequent treatments or even surgery.
 Surgery may be as simple as removing loose surface cells once the surface of the eye is anaesthetized.
 Some corneal ulcers need to be repaired by a board-certified ophthalmologist.
-A contact lens may be placed on the eye for 1 - 2 weeks to act as a bandage.
-It is important to restrict activity until the eye is healed.
+This specialist may use a variety of techniques to promote healing, such as graft from the conjunctiva (the pink part of the eye) to help promote healing.

-What can I expect for the long-term for my cat’s eyes?
+What can I expect in the long term for my cat's eyes?